juancarlospaco/awesome-streaming-tools/README.md

 ## Skribbl

-- [Tetrio](https://skribbl.io) is an free online multiplayer that you can use to play with viewers.
-Rooms are randomized.
+- [Skribbl.io](https://skribbl.io) is a free online multiplayer drawing and guessing game that can be used to play with viewers.
+Rooms can either be randomized or private.
+Custom drawing prompts can be created in private rooms.

 ## GeoGuessr